European Parliament Q&A flying, trains and climate

 By Back on Track / Stay Grounded

 Back on Track and Stay Grounded work for better cross‐border rail connections instead of an ongoing growth of flights.
-To inform the voters at the coming European Parliament election we are asking the same questions to all parties across Europe about flying, trains and the climate change challenge.
+To inform the voters at the coming European Parliament elections in May 2019 we have been asking the same questions to all parties across Europe about flying, trains and the climate change challenge.

 The country list will come here in alphabetic order.
 You may open the answers in a separate window so you can refer to the questions mentioned below.

 Austria: FPÖ English language; FPÖ German language; Grüne English language; Grüne German language; JETZT English language; JETZT German language; NEOS English language; NEOS German language; ÖVP English language; ÖVP German language; SPÖ English language; SPÖ German language;Austria common conclusions German language;

 Germany: Die Grünen English language; Die Grünen German language; CDU-CSU English language; CDU-CSU German language; Die Linke English language; Die Linke German language; FDP English language; FDP German language; SPD English language; SPD German language

 Holland: CDA English language; CDA Dutch laguage; ChristenUnie-SGP English language; ChristenUnie-SGP Dutch language; D66 English language; D66 Dutch language; SP English language; SP Dutch language; GroenLinks English language; GrooenLinks Dutch language

 Sweden: Kristdemokraterne English language; Kristdemokraterne Swedish language; Socialdemokraterna English language; Socialdemokraterna Swedish language; Sverigedemokraterna English language; Sverigedemokraterna Swedish language; Centerpartiet English language; Centerpartiet Swedish language; Vänsterpartiet English language; Vänsterpartiet Swedish language; Partiet Vändpunkt English language;